-Mont-Saint-Michel… Ever since high school French class, the name has conjured images to me of a majestic abbey cloaked in fog, of tides ever-shifting around its formidable mountain base, and of waves dramatically crashing…
+Mont-Saint-Michel… Ever since my high school French classes, this name has brought to mind images of a majestic abbey cloaked in fog, of tides ever-shifting around its formidable mountain base, and of crashing waves.

-Over the Labor Day weekend, my husband, Shawn, and I journeyed four hours west of Paris to see this legendary structure.
-Our first sighting of the 1,100 year-old Mont-Saint-Michel Abbey came with cornfields in the foreground.
-As we edged ever closer to the dramatic structure, we drove through villages plentiful with grey stone cottages thoughtfully accessorized with flower boxes that teemed with pink and red geraniums.
+Over the Labor Day weekend, Shawn and I traveled four hours west of Paris to see this legendary 1,100-year-old abbey.
+Our first sighting of Mont-Saint-Michel came with cornfields in the foreground.
+As we inched closer, we drove past grey-stone cottages dressed with flower boxes.
+The homes teemed with pink and red geraniums.
+Some cottages were even topped off with thatch rooftops.

-Some homes were topped off with thatch roofs.
-The scenery shifted quickly – from the cornfields awaiting the harvest, to emerald green pastures with sheep placidly grazing, to a sea of vehicles parked not far from the wall originally designed to fortify Mont-Saint-Michel’s village.
+The scenery shifted quickly.
+It transitioned from cornfields awaiting the harvest to emerald green pastures filled with sheep.
+Eventually we reached a sea of parked vehicles near a wall originally designed to fortify Mont-Saint-Michel’s village.
 Signs in the parking lot reminded visitors that if they parked carelessly, they might end up carless, thanks to the abbey’s tide that travels eight miles in and out each day.

 During our visit, locals joked that one can experience all four seasons in just one day in Brittany and Normandy.
 Like Claude Monet, who was known for depicting landscapes on canvas in varied lights and seasons, such shifting weather patterns around the region made visiting and photographing Mont-Saint-Michel a delight!
 On our first afternoon there, the sky was blue with just a few fluffy clouds, whereas during our second visit the next morning, the abbey was shrouded in a thick veil of grey clouds at the outset.